 (c) Any extraordinary adverse potential impacts of the proposed project on nearby properties have been adequately mitigated.

-(2) For a proposed project subject to the affordability requirements of § 300-20.6, compliance with § 300-20.9B above shall include written confirmation by the administering agency that all requirements of § 300-20.6 have been satisfied, as described in § 300-20.10C above.
+(2) For a proposed project subject to the affordability requirements of § 300- 9.2.5, compliance with § 300- 9.2.5.B above shall include written confirmation by the administering agency that all requirements of § 300- 9.2.5have been satisfied, as described in § 300-20.10C above.

 G. Criteria for conditional approval.
 The plan approval authority may impose conditions on a proposed project as necessary to ensure compliance with the requirements of this article and applicable design guidelines or to mitigate any extraordinary adverse impacts of the proposed project on nearby properties.